LiseHanson/Slope-Curves---Jupyter-Notebook/README.md

 # Run and edit the script:
 Congratulations, you are now ready to run and edit the script.
 All the instructions on running and adapting the script are given inside *"Slope Curves.ipynb"*, and thus, from here you will continue with the instructions seen in JupyterLab.
 - Good luck :partying_face:

+# Updates to the notebook:
+First version: 2024 November 27th.